martinmaiochi/OnlineCalculatorTests/README.md

 ## Cypress

-It's a framework to create automated tests using Javascript, it was used the Desktop version can be downloaded on the offcial website.
+It's a framework to create automated tests using Javascript, it was used the Desktop version and can be downloaded on the offcial website.

 ## Running the Tests
-In order to run the tests, you gonna have downloaded and installed the desktop version.
-In order to run, simply locate the folder ''Online Calculator Tests'' and double clock on .js file.
+In order to run the tests, you gonna have to have downloaded and installed the desktop version.
+Once is done, simply locate the folder ''Online Calculator Tests'' and double clock on .js file.